Rebuild a Portfolio from its Transactions

 - You have added (manually or via import) past transactions that shouldn’t affect your current Prices view, but due to the way StockMarketEye applies transactions, the Prices view was incorrectly modified.

-It’s also possible that a bug in StockMarketEye may have caused your Prices view to get out of sync.
-In this case, you may also want to rebuild it from the transactions.
+It’s also possible that other situations or even a bug in StockMarketEye may have caused your Prices view to get out of sync.
+In these cases, you may also want to rebuild it from the transactions.

 Starting The Portfolio Rebuilding Tool

 You can run the tool from the "More" button on the Portfolio's toolbar, then select "Rebuild Portfolio..." from the dropdown menu.